+Name of MAH: Protocol number: Date of Protocol

+GSK Vaccines srl - Via V72_36OB Abstract:

+Fiorentina, $1 - 53100$ 13 NOV 15

+Siena (Italy)

-Name of MAH: Novartis Vaccines and Diagnostics srl - Via Fiorentina, 1 - 53100 Siena (Italy) Protocol number: V72_36OB Date of Protocol Abstract: 24 AUG 15 Title of Study: Post-licensu 4CMenB (Bexsero®) vaccin er meningococcal B vaccine 31st December 2015 (first da Study Period: The study will start on 31st December 2015 (first data cut) and will include data from 1st May 2015 for three years.Study Type: Required observational post- authorization safety study.
-Rationale and Background: 4CMenB vaccine (Bexsero®) is a multicomponent meningococcal serogroup B vaccine European approval was given in 2013 and 4CmenB is to be added to the UK National Immunisation program (NIP) in September 2015.
+Title of Study: Post-licensure observational safety study after meningococcal B vaccine 4CMenB (Bexsero®) vaccination in routine UK care.

+Study Period: The study will start on 31st December 2015 (first data cut) and will include data from 1st May 2015 for three years.

+Study Type: Required observational post-authorization safety study.

+Rationale and Background: 4CMenB vaccine (Bexsero®) is a multicomponent meningococcal serogroup B vaccine.
+4CMenB was filed for registration with European Medicines Agency in December 2010.
+European approval was given in 2013 and 4CmenB is to be added to the UK National Immunisation program (NIP) in September 2015.
 For infants born after July 2015 the vaccination is to be given at 2, 4 and 12-13 months.
 A catch-up program includes children born from 1st May 2015 who will also be given three doses unless the first dose is at four months when they will receive two doses of 4CMenB.

+Kawasaki disease, febrile seizures and seizures were identified by European Medicines Agency (EMA) as potential safety concerns based on clinical trial data.
+Acute disseminated encephalomyelitis (ADEM), Guillain-Barré syndrome (GBS), and anaphylaxis are also included in line with events identified through clinical studies and post authorization experience as described in the Risk Management Plan.

+in this study inline with the Risk Management Plan.
 The purpose of this study is to investigate the safety of 4CMenB vaccination in routine post-marketing use in the UK as a post-authorisation safety study.

 Research Question and Objectives: To assess the safety of 4CMenB vaccination within the UK NIP with regards to three primary (all seizures, febrile seizures and Kawasaki disease) and three secondary (ADEM, GBS, and anaphylaxis) outcomes.

-Study Design: An observational descriptive study followed by a comparative self- controlled case series for primary outcomes based on a database of UK primary care records.
+Study Design: An observational descriptive study followed by a comparative self-controlled case series for primary outcomes based on a database of UK primary care records.

+Population: The baseline population will be those children permanently registered at a

-Protocol number: Date of Protocol
+Name of MAH: GSK Vaccines srl - Via Fiorentina, 1 - 53100 Siena (Italy) Protocol number: V72_36OB Date of Protocol Abstract: 13 NOV 15 Siena (Italy)

-V72_36OB Abstract:

-24 AUG 15

-Population: The baseline population will be those children permanently registered at a UK primary care practice which contributes data to The Health Information Network (THIN) database between a start date and an end date (observation period).
+UK primary care practice which contributes data to The Health Information Network (THIN) database between a start date and an end date (observation period).
 The start date for each child will be the most recent of 1st May 2015 (data collection start), date of birth plus one month, or transfer from another practice plus three months.
 The first month of life is not included as part of this time is usually spent in secondary care.
 The three months after transfer into the practice is not included so that prevalent events recorded at a registration visit during this period are not mistaken for incident episodes.
 The end date will be the earliest of date of birth plus 18 months, transfer out of the practice, last data collection or the study end.
 There are no exclusion criteria.